Ferdinand I of Austria: Reign

-Ferdinand suffered from epilepsy.
-Although he has been depicted as feeble-minded and incapable of ruling, he kept a coherent and legible diary and has even been said to have had a sharp wit.
+Although Ferdinand has been depicted as feeble-minded and incapable of ruling, he kept a coherent and legible diary and has even been said to have had a sharp wit.
 However, suffering as many as twenty seizures per day severely restricted his ability to rule with any effectiveness.
 Though he was not declared incapacitated, a Regent's Council (Archduke Louis, Count Kolowrat, and Prince Metternich) steered the government.

 When Ferdinand married Princess Maria Anna of Savoy, the court physician considered it unlikely that he would be able to consummate the marriage.
 When he tried to consummate the marriage, he had five seizures.
-He is best remembered for his command to his cook: when told he could not have apricot dumplings (Marillenknödel) because apricots were out of season, he said "I am the Emperor, and I want dumplings!"
+He is also remembered for his command to his cook: when told he could not have apricot dumplings (Marillenknödel) because apricots were out of season, he said "I am the Emperor, and I want dumplings!"
 (Ich bin der Kaiser und ich will Knödel!).

 1848 Revolution

 As the revolutionaries of 1848 were marching on the palace, he is supposed to have asked Metternich for an explanation.
 When Metternich answered that they were starting a revolution, Ferdinand is supposed to have said "But are they allowed to do that?"
-(Viennese German: Ja, dürfen's denn des?)
-He was convinced by Prince Felix of Schwarzenberg to abdicate in favour of his nephew, Franz Joseph (the next in line was Ferdinand's younger brother Franz Karl, but he was persuaded to renounce his succession rights in favour of his son) who would occupy the Austrian throne for the next 68 years.
+(Viennese German: Ja, dürfen's denn des?).
+He was convinced by Prince Felix of Schwarzenberg to abdicate in favour of his nephew, Franz Joseph (the next in line was Ferdinand's younger brother Franz Karl, but he was persuaded by his wife Sophie to renounce his succession rights in favour of his son), who would occupy the Austrian throne for the next 68 years.

-Ferdinand recorded the events in his diary: "The affair ended with the new Emperor kneeling before his old Emperor and Lord, that is to say, me, and asking for a blessing, which I gave him, laying both hands on his head and making the sign of the Holy Cross ... then I embraced him and kissed our new master, and then we went to our room.
-Afterwards I and my dear wife heard Holy Mass ...
-After that I and my dear wife packed our bags."
+Ferdinand recorded the events in his diary: